 Woodworking as Therapeutic Art

 Woodworking is a hobby for some and a profession for others, but it can be a powerful therapeutic tool for just about everyone.
-In fact, Many military veterans with PTSD have benefited from this particular activity.
+In fact, many military veterans with PTSD have benefited from this particular activity.
 Most people who try out woodworking for the first time quickly become addicted.
-Creating something with your own two hands can install a tremendous sense of pride and accomplishment.
+Creating something with your own two hands can instill a tremendous sense of pride and accomplishment.

 Giving Yourself a Purpose

 Everyone needs to feel as if they have a purpose in life in order to be truly happy; woodworking can give you this feeling.

 Making something with your own two hands will provide you with a sense of purpose and accomplishment.
 You will be doing something productive with something physical to show for all of your effort.